 4th floor – 19th century Czech Art (Art Nouveau – Josef Myslbech etc.)

 Among the highlights are Two Women among the Flowers by Monet (1875), Green Rye by Van Gogh (1889), and one of Gauguin’s Tahiti paintings, Flight (1902).
 Picasso is represented by quite a few contrasting paintings, ranging from an impressive, primitivist Self Portrait, dating from 1907, to Clarinet (1911), a classic example of analytic Cubism.
 There are also works by Vlaminck, Derain Braque, Chagall, Raoul Dufy, Fernand Leger, Marie Laurencin and Albert Marquet.
 There are also interesting sculptures from Rodin and Henri Laurens.

-The third floor also displays the museum’s twentieth century national art, and this is among the finest displays in the country.
-Stand-out pieces include Frantisek Kupka’s geometric works and cubist ceramics, design and paintings by various different artists.
+The third floor also displays the museum’s twentieth-century national art, which is among the country’s finest displays.
+Stand-out pieces include Frantisek Kupka’s geometric works and cubist ceramics, design and paintings by various artists.
 These pictures display an intriguing parallel with the comparative Parisian art scene.
 On the second floor, watch out for the more contemporary Czech works across multiple genres.